A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: Nebular Properties

 \subsubsection{Oxygen Abundance}

-We determine the total O/H abundance as the sum of the O$^+$/H$^+$ and O$^{+2}$/H$^+$ ionic abundances, determined from the [\ion{O}{2}] \W3727 and [\ion{O}{3}] \W\W4960,5008 optical emission lines.
-We observe no strong contributions from O$^0$ or O$^{+3}$, indicating contributions from other ions are negligible.
+We determine the total O/H abundance as the sum of the O$^+$/H$^+$ and O$^{+2}$/H$^+$ ionic abundances, determined from the [\ion{O}{2}] \W3728 and [\ion{O}{3}] \W\W4960,5008 optical emission lines.
+We observe no strong O$^0$ or O$^{+3}$ emission, indicating contributions from other ions are negligible.
 The resulting ionic and total oxygen abundances are presented in Table~\ref{tbl2}.
-Similar to \citet{hayes25} and \citet{martinez25}, we find that one of the most significant effects of accounting for high densities is the resulting decrease in electron temperature and subsequent increase in oxygen abundance.
+Similar to \citet{hayes25} and \citet{martinez25}, we find that one of the most significant effects of accounting for high densities is the resulting decrease in electron temperature and subsequent increase in oxygen abundance \citep[see, also,][]{katz23}.
 In our work, this results both from accounting for the missing [\ion{O}{3}] \W5008 flux due to collisional de-excitation and from correcting the narrow emission for broad emission components at their base. \citet{topping24a} also incorporated the high densities seen in RXCJ2248-ID3, but did not have the S/N to fit the broad emission components in both [\ion{O}{3}] \W5008 and \W4364.
 As a result, we measure an oxygen abundance of $12+\log(\rm O/H)=\loh\pm\lohe$.
+Note that if unresolved high-density clumps ($n_e\gtrsim10^5\ {\rm cm}^{-3}$) are present (as suggested in, e.g., \S~\ref{sec:red}), it could introduce additional uncertainty by biasing the luminosity-weighted [\ion{O}{3}] \W4364/\W5008 ratio to higher densities, which would drive the derived $T_e$ higher and O/H abundance lower.
+However, \citet[][see Figure 11]{martinez25}, showed that the use of high-critical density UV density diagnostics largely mitigate this effect in a density stratified medium.